Sage-Bionetworks-IT/organizations-infra/org-formation/700-aws-sso/README.md

 #### Setup SSO

-Follow these instructions to setup AWS SSO and integrate it with Jumpcloud IDP
+Follow these instructions to setup AWS SSO and integrate it with Jumpcloud IDP.
+This is a one time setup.

 1. Login to AWS console as admin.
 2. Goto SSO console and [Enable SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/step1.html).